DIYSurveys/EDF/README.md

 ### Current Status
 ![passing](https://img.shields.io/badge/status-live-brightgreen)

-The OPGEDF is currently undergoing some enhancements to support asynchronous access to MS SQL Server, but the library and tools are stable and will support existing projects.
+The DIYEDF is currently undergoing some enhancements to support asynchronous access to MS SQL Server, but the library and tools are stable and will support existing projects.

 ### Reporting Issues